AmyPap/devops24kautomation/examinations/04/README.md

 How can we make the web server start with an addition of just one line to the playbook above?

+### Answer
+We have to add the correct state (started) otherwise this service is only enable but not starting.
 # QUESTION B

 You make have noted that the `become: true` statement has moved from a specific task to the beginning of the playbook, and is on the same indentation level as `tasks:`.

 What does this accomplish?
+It lets all tasks in playbook will run as root, so I don't have to write become:true in every task.
 # QUESTION C

 Copy the above playbook to a new playbook.
 Call it `04-uninstall-webserver.yml`.